ahmedsherif/Celestial/README.md

 ### Moving forward to v2.0

 - [ ] Rely on our own code instead of external libraries for menial tasks.
 Reduce dependencies and allow the project to be maintainable in the long run.
-- [ ] Idea: Add an inline live Markdown preview for Article, or remove it entirely and let folks fall back on better interfaces/systems which already do this job well.
-Examples: Netlify CMS, Forestry.
+- [ ] Idea: Add an inline/split Markdown preview for supported post types.

 ## Usage